backstage/backstage/docs/features/software-templates/testing-scaffolder-alpha.md

     schema: { title = 'Name', description = 'Unique name of the component' },
     rawErrors,
 -    formData,
-+    formData = {}, // or mayube some other default value that you would prefer
++    formData = {}, // or maybe some other default value that you would prefer
     uiSchema: { 'ui:autofocus': autoFocus } = {},
     idSchema,
     placeholder,